 Know the real you and be kinder to yourself

 The key message is not that having goals or succeeding is wrong.
 Rather, it is about realising that you risk losing yourself within the drive for perfection and achievement.
 It may therefore be helpful to learn to ‘dial up and dial down’ your levels of effort (imagine a dimmer switch influencing your behaviour), as appropriate to the situational demands.
-Adjusting your effort like this will potentially bring about more sustainable engagement that also helps maximize quality of life and outcomes.
+Adjusting your effort like this will potentially bring about more sustainable engagement that also helps maximise quality of life and outcomes.

 Being successful does not need to undermine your physical or mental health and wellbeing.
 All things in moderation is a good maxim and this should apply to the goals and expectations you set yourself.
 Try to understand what is driving you at any point and check in to see if the goals you are setting are realistic and attainable.